code-with-divyanshu/react_js_code/README.md

-# ReactJS In-Depth Tutorial Series
+# ReactJS In-Depth

-Welcome to the comprehensive repository dedicated to teaching ReactJS in depth.
-This series covers not just the basics but dives deep into the intricacies of ReactJS to ensure that you emerge with a solid foundation and deep understanding of the most popular frontend library in the world.
+Welcome to the comprehensive repository dedicated ReactJS in depth.
+This repo covers not just the basics but dives deep into the intricacies of ReactJS to ensure that you emerge with a solid foundation and deep understanding of the most popular frontend library in the world.

 ## 🌟 Features